ulfbou/ZentientFramework/docs/getting-started.md

-# Getting Started with Zentient.NewLibrary
+# Getting Started with Zentient.Core

 This guide will help you get up and running with your new Zentient library project.